davidkimai/glyphs/global-case-studies/news_reportings/README.md

 # News Reportings
-> It Begins, Lost In Translation
+> It Begins, Lost In Translation, Across All Domains
 > > How do we know when interpretation and stabilization of models is critical?
 > > > Let's assess news and sociel reportings.